-Employment laws are getting more complex and businesses are finding it harder to remain compliant.
-According to the IRS, 40% of small and medium-sized businesses are fined each year for failing to meet payroll tax regulations.
+Employment laws are getting more complex, and business taxes make it harder to remain compliant.
+According to the IRS, more than 40% of businesses are fined each year for failing to meet payroll tax obligations.
 These organizations are at risk because they tend to run payroll through manual processes and disconnected software, leading to miscalculations, incorrect filings and late withholdings deposits.
 If you’re a business leader and want to avoid fines and penalties, here’s what you need to know.

 What Payroll Taxes Are You Required to Pay?

 - Federal unemployment tax: Employers must pay this tax based on the gross pay of all employees.
 These taxes can either be paid quarterly or annually and are documented on Form 940.